milangeorge2000/mcp-monorepo/README.md

 notices the toolset changed. `mcpbench run` scores reference client profiles (conformance, policy, validity, token economy, drift handling) against a fixed, gated fleet.

+And once the workload itself is the bottleneck, stop authoring it by hand:
+`mcpbatt run` expands scenario templates into concrete batteries sampled from a server's own schemas, so the benchmark is *created* for that server, not copied from another one.

 ## House rules